linuxhw/hw-probe/INSTALL.md

 Install on openSUSE
 -------------------

-Select and install an RPM package for your openSUSE distribution: https://software.opensuse.org/package/hw-probe
+Select and install an RPM package for your openSUSE distribution and derivatives (GeckoLinux, etc.): https://software.opensuse.org/package/hw-probe

 openSUSE Leap 15.1: